rust-lang/surveys/surveys/2021-annual-survey/questions.md

 >
 > This question has led to surprising answers in the past that could help the lang team better prioritize features that make interop easier.

+### How much do you agree with the following statements

+Statements:

+- Rust provides a real benefit over other programming languages
+- Rust is complicated to use
+- Rust is risky to use in production
+- Rust makes me less productive

+Answers:

+- Strongly agree
+- Agree
+- Neither agree nor disagree
+- Disagree
+- Strongly disagree

+> **justification**
+>
+> There are several "truisms" about Rust that we'd like to get perspective on how true these are for users of Rust.

 ### Which operating systems do you use regularly for Rust development as your dev machine?

 Select all that apply: